Children's cancer tests

-Using sound waves to build up a picture of the tissues inside your body.
+This scan uses sound waves to build up a picture of the tissues inside your body.
 It is like the scan used for pregnant women.
 A gel will be spread over the area to be examined.
 A small device like a microphone is moved back and forth over the area.
 The scanning device makes sound waves that are changed into a picture on a computer.
 This test is not painful but your child will need to lie still on a couch.
 Sometimes your child may need to fast for an ultrasound or to drink beforehand so that their bladder is full for the test.

 X-rays allow your doctor to look inside the body and check for any abnormal changes.
 They can check your child’s health or help with the diagnosis.
 X‐rays of the affected area may also be taken at various stages throughout your child’s treatment.
 X‐rays are not painful but your child must keep very still.

 A biopsy is a small sample of cells removed from the body.
 The sample is examined under a microscope by a doctor called a pathologist to see if it contains cancer cells or to give your doctor information about the type of cancer and how it might grow (the cancer grade).
 Biopsies are usually done under anaesthetic.
 Read more about biopsies.